github-education-resources/GitHubGraduation-2021/_data/RostyslavSipakov/RostyslavSipakov.md

 ---
-name: Rostyslav Sipakov # No longer than 28 characters
+name: Rostyslav (Ross) Sipakov # No longer than 28 characters
 institution: The Kyiv National University of Construction and Architectur 🚩 # no longer than 58 characters
 quote: I love the idea of developing tomorrow's science and innovation. # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
 github_user: rsipakov